apache/incubator-ponymail-foal/README.md

 ### Migration disclaimer:
 _While compatible with the original Pony Mail, this will not be a drop-in replacement.
-Migration of the old database will be needed, and there may be edge cases where re-imaging a database from scratch (re-importing from mbox files as opposed to migrating your ElasticSearch database) will not produce the exact same permalinks as before, if the input options don't match exactly.
+Migration of the old database will be needed, and there will be cases where re-imaging a database from scratch (re-importing from mbox files as opposed to migrating your ElasticSearch database) will not produce the exact same permalinks as before, if the input options don't match exactly.
 For lists with a List-ID header present in all